 Tax Considerations for Digital Nomads in the Philippines

 The provisions confirms that holders of the Philippines Digital Nomad Visa aren’t considered residents for tax purposes.
 Accordingly, you won’t have to pay any taxes in the Philippines on your income from your remote work.
+Therefore, we put it on our list of tax free digital nomad visas.

 Furthermore, you should know that you’re not allowed to work for a local company.
 Doing so my result in the revocation of your visa.